OnTheLine/otl-bookdown/docs/Dougherty-etal-OnTheLine.md

 --------------------------

-Text to come on the continual redrawing of town boundaries in Hartford region thru 1880s, as shown in Image
+Text to come on the continual redrawing of town boundaries in Hartford region thru 1880s, as shown in Figure
 <a href="#fig:1600s-otl-town-borders">3</a>.[11]

 <iframe src="https://ontheline.github.io/otl-town-borders/" width="100%" height="600px">
 </iframe>
 <p class="caption">
-Image 3: Scroll down (or click the narrative and use keyboard down arrow) in this [full-size interactive map](https://ontheline.github.io/otl-town-borders/index-caption.html) of town borders in Hartford County, Connecticut.
+Figure 3: Scroll down (or click the narrative and use keyboard down arrow) in this [full-size interactive map](https://ontheline.github.io/otl-town-borders/index-caption.html) of town borders in Hartford County, Connecticut.
 From the early 1600s to